blocksds/sdk/examples/demos/readme.md

 # BlocksDS SDK examples: Demos

-This folder contains small games made with the libraries found in BlocksDS.
+This folder contains small programs made with the libraries found in BlocksDS.

 - `invaders`: Basic clone of Space Invaders with assets in NitroFS.
+- `photo_slideshow`: Basic image viewer showing the pictures taken by the DSi camera accessing them directly from the NAND.